COMP2913-24-25/comp2913-team17/README.md

 5. Create a Pull Request

 The pull request should be linked to an issue where possible using "Closes #<id>".
-This ensures that when your changes are merged, it will automatically close the issue it is linked with.
+This ensures that when your changes are merged, the PR will automatically close the issue it is linked with.
 Pull requests should be descriptive, with markdown headings breaking up sections.
-Images are always welcome especially for UI changes so we can see a before and after.
+Images are always welcome, especially for UI changes so we can see a before and after.

 6. Await Review